jerukan/PyPlume/parcels_configs/README.md

 information about the variables:

 - `resolution`: for the data being used, 1, 2, or 6 km
-- `time_range` (optional): timeframe of the data to run the simulation on
+- `time_range`: timeframe of the data to run the simulation on
-	- dates provided will round down to the nearest hour
 	- `"START"` as the first time will use the first time of the data
 	- `"END"` as the second time will use the last time of the data
 	- an integer as one of the elements will be treated as a timedelta (in hours)